Usher (musician): Personal life

+Usher was reported to have adopted a vegan diet in 2012.

-Foster's 11-year-old son Kile Glover, Usher's former stepson, was declared brain dead on July 8, 2012, after being struck by a personal water craft on Lake Lanier the previous day.
-Glover died on July 21, 2012, after being removed from life support.
-Just over a year later, on August 5, 2013, Usher's eldest son, Usher V, was hospitalized in the ICU after he became stuck in a drain while swimming in a pool at Usher's home.
+On August 5, 2013, his eldest son, Usher V, was hospitalized in the Intensive Care Unit (ICU) after he became stuck in a drain while swimming in a pool at Usher's home.
 The next day, Foster filed a request for an emergency custody hearing in Fulton County Superior Court, seeking temporary primary custody and citing Usher V's "near-death accident" as evidence of a lack of supervision of the children.
 At the hearing on August 9, 2013, the case was dismissed and Usher retained primary custody of their two sons.

 In September 2015, Usher quietly married his long-time girlfriend and manager Grace Miguel while vacationing in Cuba.
 There was speculation of the two being married when Miguel's Instagram post showed a picture of a gold wedding band on Usher's finger.
 He confirmed the marriage during an interview on The Ellen DeGeneres Show.

-On July 19, 2017, documents leaked online allege that Usher has been a carrier of the herpes virus since 2009 or 2010 and that he infected a partner with it in 2012.
-It alleges that Usher paid the woman's doctor bills and settled a civil suit with her for $1.1 million.
-Amid the allegations, TMZ reported that another woman filed a $10 million lawsuit against Usher claiming that he exposed her to the herpes virus without her knowledge or consent, which is a crime in certain states.
-TMZ followed up this story with another alleging that she increased her lawsuit to $20 million after testing positive.

-Three more claimants sued him on allegations of fraud, sexual battery, infliction of emotional distress and more, alleging that he was positive for the herpes virus and did not tell them in advance.
-All three were represented by attorney Lisa Bloom, who said on August 8, 2017, that one of her three clients had contracted genital herpes allegedly from him.
+Three claimants sued Usher on allegations of fraud, sexual battery, infliction of emotional distress and more, alleging that he was positive for the herpes virus and did not tell them in advance.
+Each were represented by attorney Lisa Bloom, who said on August 8, 2017, that one of her three clients had contracted genital herpes allegedly from him.
 One of the accusers, Quantasia Sharpton, said she had unprotected sex with him after a concert she attended.
 The other two accusers, one male and one female, preferred to remain anonymous plaintiffs.
 Sharpton admitted she tested negative and Bloom stated she did not know if the singer had the disease.

 On March 6, 2018, Usher and wife Grace Miguel informed Us Weekly of their separation in a statement that read, in part: "After much thought and consideration we have mutually decided to separate as a couple ...
 We remain deeply connected, loving friends who will continue supporting each other through the next phases of our lives".
 On December 28, 2018, Usher filed for divorce from Miguel in Georgia.